Hamiltontech/Emdad_ERP_Project/README.md

 # Maintenance and Support

 Updates and Maintenance: Procedures for applying updates, patches, and maintenance tasks to ensure the system's stability and security.
-Support: Information about available support channels, such as documentation, community forums, and technical support services.
+Support: Information about available support channels, such as documentation, and technical support services.